rcjj98/tp/docs/UserGuide.md

 &nbsp;
 ### Listing all job applicants: `list [p]`
-Shows a list of all job applicants in the address book.
+Shows a list of all job applicants in the HRConnect.

 Format: `list [p]`

 &nbsp;
 ### Clearing all job applicants: `clear [p]`
-Clears all job applicants from the address book.
+Clears all job applicants from the HRConnect.

 :exclamation: **Take note: Cannot clear applicant list if interview list is not empty.**